apache/dubbo-website/blog/en-us/prepare-an-apache-release.md

 ## Verify Release Candidates

+A full check list can be found [here](https://wiki.apache.org/incubator/IncubatorReleaseChecklist)

 The verification link includes but is not limited to the following contents and forms:

 1. Check signatures and hashes are good